 For example, many car manufacturers have already announced plans to have an all-electric model range by 2030, to avoid their businesses becoming obsolete when governments eventually ban petrol and diesel vehicles from the roads.
-These will be the winners, while auto makers still offering internal combustion engines in a decade's time are likely to be shunned by investors.
+These manufactures will likely benefit, while auto makers still offering internal combustion engines in a decade's time are likely to be shunned by investors.